 You can also find them in their yellow mung daal form.
 These ones are even easier to digest.

-Turmeric powder – the curcumin component present in turmeric helps fight inflammation and improves the strength of our immune system.
+The curcumin component present in turmeric helps fight inflammation and improves the strength of our immune system.

-Traditional Ayurvedic medicine uses Ghee (clarified butter) instead of sesame oil, but we are making a Vegan Kitchari Recipe.
+The Traditional Ayurvedic recipe uses Ghee (clarified butter) instead of sesame oil, but we are making a Vegan Kitchari Recipe.
 If you are vegetarian or omnivore, you may choose to use Ghee instead of sesame oil, as although it is not dairy-free, it has a minimal amount of lactose, which we know a lot of people are intolerant to.

 I once read a text I found very interesting: